saloni2409/mRNA-secondary-structure-prediction/README.md

 # RNAFolding

-This project provides tools and scripts for RNA secondary structure prediction and analysis.
+This project provides tools and scripts for RNA secondary structure prediction and analysis using Quantum algorithms.

 ## Project Structure
 - `src/` - Source code for RNA folding algorithms and utilities